adamn676/richi-route/prompt-new.md

 8.  **Visual Feedback & Controls (Ongoing / Implemented for Markers):**
     - Clear visual distinction between waypoint markers, persistent shaping point markers (small dots), and temporary drag indicators.
     - Spinners/shimmer effects during API calls (partially via `isCalculatingGlobalRoute`, can be enhanced).

+9.  **Utilizing ORS `radiuses` Parameter (Target State for Next Task):** The system will leverage the `radiuses` parameter in OpenRouteService API calls.
+Hard waypoints will be given a small, fixed radius to ensure precision while allowing for minor network snapping.
+Shaping points will be given dynamic, context-dependent radiuses (primarily based on map zoom level) to allow for more flexible and natural route shaping without requiring user management of this technical detail.

 ---